18,400 acres of bliss

 - Fish Pond Truck Trail: Long and easy, this path only ascends 200 feet in 4.7 miles, and there are a bunch of side trails to explore along the way.

-- Long Pond Mountain: Paddle across Long Pond to reach the trailhead, then hike 930 feet in 1.5 miles to get to the top.
+- Long Pond Mountain: Paddle across Long Pond to reach the trailhead, then gain 930 feet in elevation over 1.5 miles to get to the top.

 There are a number of ways to get into the St. Regis Canoe Area, including from the following parking areas: